LGro/coagulate/doc/invitations.md

 3. Set ContactRequest unicastinbox DHT record writer subkey with SignedContactResponse, encrypted with writer secret

 ## Receiving an accept/reject
+1. Open and get SignedContactResponse from ContactRequest unicaseinbox DHT record
-1. Decrypt with writer secret
+2. Decrypt with writer secret
-2. Get DHT record for contact's AccountMaster
+3. Get DHT record for contact's AccountMaster
-3. Validate the SignedContactResponse signature
+4. Validate the SignedContactResponse signature

 If accept == false:
    1. Announce rejection